top of page

 Cattle

 Riggin Farm's newest addition is cattle.
 We have been working on fencing almost 10 acres of our property to turn into beef pasture.
-The current plan is to raise Dexter cattle, a small dual-purpose breed that produces great milk and top-tier beef on grass alone.
-Our only steer at this time is 1/4 Dexter, 1/4 Jersey, and 1/2 Angus.
-He has two jobs on the farm: eat and fertilize.
-Utilizing a method called AMP (Adaptive Multi-Paddock) grazing involves keeping him in a relatively small area for only one or two days at a time before moving him to an adjacent section.
+We raise Dexter cattle, a small dual-purpose breed that produces great milk and top-tier beef on grass alone.
+At this time, we have a Dexter Bull (Dexter), 2 Dexter Cows (Rita & Deb), 3 Dexter Steers (Doakes, Quinn, & Vince), and 1 Dexter Bull Calf (Harrison) that will be steered when he's a little older.
+Utilizing a method called AMP (Adaptive Multi-Paddock) grazing involves keeping them in a relatively small area for only one or two days at a time before moving them to an adjacent section.
 This will help evenly spread manure and prevent overgrazing the forage.
-We'll be bringing in a dairy cow very soon to begin selling raw milk.
-More beef cattle will be added in 2025, so make sure you keep up with us via social media for the most up-to-date information.
+We also have one dairy cow (Maybelle) that's 1/2 Dexter and 1/2 Jersey and her steer (Derby) that is 1/4 Dexter, 1/4 Jersey, and 1/2 Angus.
+We have our license to sell raw milk for pet consumption, but you're welcome to do whatever you want with it when you get it to your home.
+The farm is going to be getting some upgrades soon, including a milking parlor.
+The cows will be moved off the beef pasture and into a dairy animal pasture with access to the indoor milking area.
+Make sure you keep up with us via social media for the most up-to-date information.

 Chickens are the animal that sparked our interest in farming!
 We got our first chickens in October of 2019, and by the end of that November we registered Riggin Farm, LLC.
 At the time we were living in the suburbs and were only allowed to have five hens on our property.
 Roosters were NOT allowed!
 We fell in love with our feathered girls before they even had feathers and knew that it was our destiny to start a farm.
 In December of 2019 we started looking for a new place to call home and build our dream.
 Fast forward to today: we have 60+ egg laying chickens and several roosters that are NPIP certified.
 The entire flock is tested every 6 months to ensure they don't have Avian Influenza or Salmonella.
 Our girls lay the most beautiful, delicious, and nutritious eggs.
 Let us know if you're interested in buying hatching eggs or chicks.